usama0x01/apkpure-bulk-dl/README.md

 ## Description

 APKPure Bulk Downloader is a Python tool that allows you to download multiple Android APK packages from APKPure in parallel, using asyncio and aiohttp.
 The tool reads a list of package names from a file (`package_list.txt`) and automatically generates the download URLs for the latest version of each package.
-It includes a progress bar to visualize the download progress, and to enhance privacy, it employs random User-Agent headers for each request using the fake_useragent library.
+It includes a progress bar to visualize the download progress.

 ## Installation